eesahasan1/Data-Engineering-Repository/docker_sql/README.md

 "
 ```

-Run the following command to build the Docker image based on the Dockerfile:
+Run the following command to build the Docker image based on the Dockerfile just created:
 ```bash
 docker build -t taxi_ingest:v001 .
 ```